 - Smaller States Find Outsize Clout Growing in Senate by Adam Liptak, New York Times, accessed on January 28, 2017;

 In addition to websites which may be linked in the Guide and selected film reviews listed on the Movie Review Query Engine, the following resources were consulted in the preparation of this Learning Guide:

 - Bynum, Victoria E., The Free State of Jones: Mississippi’s Longest Civil War (University of North Carolina Press, 2003), referred to as “Free State”.

 - Bynum, Victoria E., The Long Shadow of the Civil War, Southern Dissent and Its Legacies (University of North Carolina Press, 2010), referred to as “Long Shadow”.

-- Jenkins, Sally and Stauffer, John, The State of Jones, The Small Southern County that Seceded from the Confederacy, Random House, New York, 2009.
+- Jenkins, Sally and Stauffer, John, The State of Jones, The Small Southern County that Seceded from the Confederacy, Random House, New York, 2009; and

 This Learning Guide was written by James Frieden and published on January 27, 2017 and last updated on June 21, 2022.

 Benefits of the Movie